Amit Panghal

 Subedar Amit Panghal (born 16 October 1995) is an Indian Army Junior Commissioned Officer (JCO) and an amateur boxer.
 He won silver medal at the 2019 AIBA World Boxing Championships in the Flyweight division.
 Panghal won a gold medal at the 2018 Asian Games.
-Amit Panghal has received top seeding in the 52 kg category.
-Amit Panghal is the reigning Asian Games champion and a world championships silver-medalist Asian Elite Boxing Championships Panghal failed to defend his gold medal, that he won in 2019, against reigning Olympic and world champion Shakhobidin Zoirov of Uzbekistan to finish second-best in Dubai.

 Personal life

 Panghal was born on 16 October 1995 in Mayna village of Rohtak, Haryana.
 His father, Vijender Singh Panghal, is a farmer in Mayna, while his elder brother, Ajay Panghal, who works in the Indian Army.
 Ajay, a former amateur boxer, inspired Amit to take up boxing in 2007 at Sir Chhoturam Boxing Academy.

 As of March 2018, Panghal is serving the Indian Army as a junior commissioned officer (JCO).
 He is serving in 22nd Battalion The Mahar Regiment.